-UK US Trade Deficit Tariffs - highlights market sentiment, trading momentum, and ongoing financial developments.
+UK US Trade Deficit Tariffs - tracks ongoing Wall Street activity, market momentum, and investor expectations.
 The United Kingdom’s exports to the United States have dropped sharply by 25% after former President Donald Trump’s “Liberation Day” tariff actions took effect.
 The decline has flipped the UK’s trade balance with its largest trading partner into a deficit, marking a significant shift in transatlantic trade dynamics.

 Live News